LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 # Context
 <mark>_**Context** if any, what is this project derived from?
 What if any is it related to?_</mark>

-In early 2019, Accenture decided to start a project codenamed “Fulcrum” to simplify the use of best practices and accelerate DLT deployments.
-Our vision was to bring down the technology barriers and thus drive adoption.
+In early 2019, Accenture started a project codenamed “Fulcrum” to simplify the use of best practices and accelerate DLT deployments.
+Our vision was to bring down the technology barriers and thus drive adoption of DLT.
 From the very beginning we had open source in mind.

 We decided on some principles:
 1.	**Design for security**: Keys and other credentials are not stored in source, configuration files, environment variables, or filesystems